-- Naturally sourced from the seed of African plant Griffonia simplicifolia
+- Naturally sourced from the seed of the African plant Griffonia simplicifolia

-- Unlike L-tryptophan, 5-HTP readily crosses the blood-brain barrier increasing central nervous system synthesis of serotonin11
+- Unlike L-tryptophan, 5-HTP readily crosses the blood-brain barrier to increase central nervous system synthesis of serotonin1

 Dibasic calcium phosphate dihydrate, purified water, microcrystalline cellulose, enteric coating (purified water, ethylcellulose, medium chain triglycerides, oleic acid, carbohydrate gum [cellulose], glycerin, sodium alginate, stearic acid), vegetable grade magnesium stearate (lubricant).

 Healthy Mood Balance: 1 caplet 3 times per day with food or as directed by a health care practitioner.
-To minimize the risk of gastrointestinal side effects, slowly increase dose over a period of 2 weeks.
+To minimize the risk of gastrointestinal side effects, slowly increase up to the full dose over a period of 2 weeks.
 Use for a minimum of 1 week to see beneficial effects.
 Consult a health care practitioner for use beyond 1 year.

-Combining serotonergic drugs such as antidepressants, dextromethorphan (in cough syrups), meperidine (Demerol), tramadol and others may increase the risk of serotonergic side effects such as serotonin syndrome.12 Combining 5-HTP and carbidopa-levodopa (Sinement®) can increase the risk of serotonergic side effects.
+Combining serotonergic drugs such as antidepressants, dextromethorphan (in cough syrups), meperidine (Demerol), tramadol, and others may increase the risk of serotonergic side effects such as serotonin syndrome.10 Combining 5-HTP and carbidopa-levodopa (Sinement®) can increase the risk of serotonergic side effects.
 Carbidopa is sometimes intentionally used with 5-HTP to minimize peripheral 5-HTP metabolism and boost the amount that reaches the brain.
-But this combination might also increase the risk of some side effects including hypomania, restlessness, rapid speech, anxiety, insomnia, and aggressiveness.
-The combination of 5-HTP and carbidoba has also resulted in scleroderma-like skin reactions.13,14 Individuals using this drug combination or those who suffer from scleroderma should be monitored by a health care practitioner.
+But this combination might increase the risk of some side effects including hypomania, restlessness, rapid speech, anxiety, insomnia, and aggressiveness, as well as scleroderma-like skin reactions.11,12 Individuals using this drug combination should be monitored by a health care practitioner.
 Anecdotally, 5-HTP may lower blood pressure and could be additive to antihypertensive drugs.

-- Nicolodi M, Sicuteri F. Fibromyalgia and migraine, two faces of the same mechanism.
+- Nicolodi, M., &Sicuteri, F. (1996).
+Fibromyalgia and migraine, two faces of the same mechanism.
 Serotonin as the common clue for pathogenesis and therapy.
-Adv Exp Med Biol.
-1996;398:373-9.
+Advances in Experimental Medicine and Biology, 398, 373-379.